HB-Modding-Crew/Herobrine.fr-Optimized/Description/fr-FR.md

 > **A**: [Rejoins le discord de la communauté !][10]

 ### En utilisant ce modpack, [vous acceptez de jouer malgré le disclaimer suivant][15].
+---

+# English description:

+This modpack was made and is maintained for a French roleplay community: Herobrine.fr .
+It's a fork of Fabulously Optimized modified for our usage.

+Differences with Fabulously Optimized:

+> Full french translation for the mod menu

+> Some tweaks in the default configuration for a better adaptation to our resource pack

+> Community resource packs added in the modpack

+> Community server in the default server list

+> Removed advancement mod

+This modpack will have it's own evolution independant from Fabulously Optimized from now.
+New mods will be added and deleted in the future.

+If you want to use it and need support for any reason, you can join our [discord server][10].

 [1]: https://github.com/HB-Modding-Crew/Herobrine.fr-Optimized/blob/main/INCLUDED-MODS.md#smooth
 [2]: https://fabulously-optimized.gitbook.io/modpack/readme/give-up-optifine